How do I resolve the IAM role error that I receive in Amazon Redshift when I use CloudFormation?

 - multi-node

-Note: Rather than embedding sensitive information in your AWS CloudFormation templates, it is best practice to use dynamic references in your stack template.
-For more information on best practices, see Security best practices for AWS CloudFormation.
+Note: It's a best practice to use dynamic references in your stack template.
+For more information about best practices, see Security best practices for CloudFormation.

 Resources: